IlonaKuzmina/Rick_and_Morty-TET/README.md

 # RickAndMortyTET

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3 with Bootstrap and Infinite-scroll.
+This project was generated with Angular using Bootstrap and Infinite-scroll.

 ### Browser: [LINK](https://rick-and-morty-tet.netlify.app/)